 Obviously, the job comes with many perks.
-You are suddenly cleared into circles you did not know existed, where guidelines are discussed and decisions are made that have a direct impact on working conditions, technology transfer, and the overall pace of progress in the industry.
-The opportunity to help shape the field of interpreting and leave the profession better than you found it is real.
+You are suddenly cleared into circles you did not know existed, where guidelines are discussed and decisions are made that have a direct impact on the overall pace of progress in the industry.
+The opportunity to help shape the future is real.
 And did I mention the welcome promise of a steady income to weather the seasonality of freelancing?

-But beyond the evanescent elite membership privileges and pecuniary incentives, what I like most about my job as a chief interpreter is the amazing learning experience it provides.
+But beyond the evanescent elite membership privileges and pecuniary incentives, what I like most about the job is the amazing learning experience it provides.
 Being on the other side of the counter brings a completely different perspective, but I still know full well what it is like to be a freelancer.
-This position has taught me a lot about diversity and human nature, while revealing many attributes of my own personality, some reassuring and some I would rather sweep under the rug.
+The position taught me a lot about diversity and human nature, while revealing many attributes of my own personality, some reassuring and some I would rather sweep under the rug.

-Now, just over two years into the job, I realize many things I wish I had known in my days as a freelancer.
+Just a few years into the job, I realized many things I wish I had known in my days as a freelancer.
 Knowing then what I do now would have greatly improved my performance and earned me an extra buck in the process.
 So, for the benefit of those interpreters who do not aspire to become a chief interpreter, I thought I would share some important lessons learned along my professional journey.

 Take-home point: be good, but be nice.

 There are some valid questions an interpreter might consider asking before an assignment if the requirements have not been communicated effectively by the chief interpreter.
-Dropping a line to flag an important omission or to seek clarification on the venue, the time, or the subject matter shows professionalism and conscientiousness.
+Dropping a line to flag an omission or to seek clarification on the venue, the time, or the subject matter shows professionalism and conscientiousness.
 Overdoing it will convey the opposite impression, though, and you will come across as an inexperienced or, worse, insecure interpreter.
-To make sure this does not happen to you, here is a quick guide to getting the information you need in a manner that conveys professional competence.
+If you must ask a few questions, here’s a quick guide to getting the information you need in a manner that conveys professional competence.

-- Think of all the questions you want to ask and then refine the list, mentally or on a sheet of paper.
+- Think of what you want to ask and then mentally refine the list.

-- Most importantly, in the event you receive a notification canceling the assignment (which can happen abruptly), be careful not to ask for reasons based on unproven assumptions. (“Did I do anything wrong?”)
-Rather, reply with a short, assertive note to acknowledge the cancellation and reiterate your willingness to be of assistance a second time around.
+- Most importantly, in the event you receive a notification canceling the assignment, be careful not to ask for reasons based on unproven assumptions. (“Did I do anything wrong?”)
+Rather, reply with a polite and assertive note to acknowledge the cancellation and reiterate your willingness to be of assistance a second time around.

-If you need to rely on e-mail, please do your share to keep message There is nothing wrong with flagging your readiness to an employer.
-The trick is doing it nicely, without imposition.traffic to a minimum.
+If you need to rely on e-mail, please keep message traffic to a minimum.
 E-mail is an incredibly time-consuming tool.
-Keep your notes short and concise.
-If reacting to a group e-mail, do not copy everybody by clicking the “Reply to All” button, and by all means never blind copy anyone.
-Whenever possible, present all relevant concerns in a single, concise e-mail and make it such that no reply is necessary. (“If I do not hear from you by Monday, I will assume …”).
+Keep your notes short.
+Don’t “reply to all” and by all means never bcc anyone.
+Present all relevant concerns in a single e-mail and make it such that no reply is necessary (“If I don’t hear from you by Monday, I’ll assume …”).

 Take home point: do not seek and ye shall find!

-There is nothing wrong with flagging your readiness to an employer.
-The trick is doing it nicely, without imposition.
-Do not ask funny questions and do not kiss up.
-Simply reiterate your willingness and availability in a concise, straightforward e-mail, with no attachments.
-You are not begging for work.
-You are simply presenting yourself as a viable option.
+There’s nothing wrong with flagging your readiness to an employer.
+The trick is doing it without imposition.
+Don’t ask funny questions and don’t kiss up.
+Simply reiterate your willingness and availability in a straightforward e-mail with no attachments.
+You’re not begging for work.
+You’re simply presenting yourself as a viable option.
 In so doing, you increase your chances of landing another contract while helping the chief interpreter in the process.